jaydenc3399/sep10-freedom-project/blog/entry03.md

 ---

 ## Time management
-I was am able to balance my time and do the work that I am assigned with even on a bust schedule.
-Right now I play for a few teams in our school and sometime we have games and I dont get home until 7.
+I was am able to balance my time and do the work that I am assigned with even on a busy schedule.
+Right now I play for a few teams in our school and sometimes we have games and practices, I dont get home until 7.
 Which does not leave me much time to do my work.
 But I make good use of my time and manage it well.
-I
+I created a schedule and routine to do when I come back home.
+I put everything that is importnat in the front and put that as a priority to do.
+With the little free time I have left I usually do other things like working on studing for test or even doing blogs and working more and thinking about the freedom project.

+##